ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 In Seattle, Capitol Hill covers four tracts and 11 bars, centered around the Pike-Pine corridor [@atkins_gay_2011].
 Like Boystown, Capitol Hill is a prominent example of a gay neighborhood, one that would be expected to appear in the results of an approach like this.
 While successful, this case also illustrates some of the challenges of a bar-based approach and the constraints of Census tract boundaries, which do not have to map onto local knowledge.
 In the case of Seattle, the more residential areas of Capitol Hill to the north of Pike-Pine are not included in what I am labeling Seattle's gay neighborhood.
 Meanwhile, pieces of the First Hill and Central District neighborhoods to the south and east are included.

-Recall that the boundaries being imposed are an artificial construct driven by the needs of quantitative analysis, and that the true boundaries could be fuzzy or sharp on the ground.

-[DOES THIS PARAGRAPH GO AFTER THE OTHER TYPES OF CITIES?]

 In these cases, my method identifies a recognizable cultural object, centered in a gay culture area with gay institutions.
 This is the important thing.
 The overall way to judge the success of my approach for each city is how well it accomplishes this goal.
 My point is not that the boundaries I have drawn are incontestable.
 In fact, I think for any case additional qualitative knowledge will have constructive critiques to offer.
 (The challenge, and eventual goal, is figuring out how to incorporate that knowledge!)
 What matters is that a bar-based approach produces a good first-order approximation of the locations of gay neighborhoods.
 It is clearer, even, than using the continuous measure of prevalences of same-sex couples, which requires arbitrary cutoffs [@gates_gay_2004; @brown_places_2006].
-This pragmatic choice enables an analysis of gay spaces rather than gay populations.
+This pragmatic choice to impose boundaries enables an analysis of gay spaces rather than gay populations.

-[To reiterate: I do not claim that these boundaries are definitive.
-They are not.
-Do not interpret the above map as "This is the shape of Boystown."
-Rather, interpret it as "This is roughly where Boystown is".]

 To further illustrate the strengths and shortcomings of my approach, I discuss two additional types of clusters emerging from my method.
 In each set of cases, it identifies gay neighborhoods in a way that is useful but perhaps not entirely satisfying.
 What I offer is pragmatism, not perfection.